asvd/helios-kernel/README.md

 init = function() {
     // module code,
-    // at this point the dependencies are loaded and ready to use myLibrary.sayHello();
+    // objects declared in the included modules are available at this point myLibrary.sayHello();
 }
 ```